Y-CHETHAN/Digital-Image-Processing/Exp5-Record-Image Transformations/README.md

 ![img6](https://user-images.githubusercontent.com/75234991/165430744-9370b364-0ebc-458c-8495-390da967fd19.png)

 ## RESULT:
-Thus the different image transformations such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping are done using OpenCV and python programming.
+Thus, the different image transformations such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping are done using OpenCV and python programming.